CodyNicholson/Self-Driving_Car_Nanodegree_Notes/02_Finding_Lane_Lines/5_Computer_Vision.md

 ***

-###Canny Edge Detection
+### Canny Edge Detection

-To detect the edges of objects in an image we first need to turn the image into greyscale (black & white), and then get the gradient of the image
+To detect the edges of objects in an image we first need to turn the image into grayscale (black & white), and then get the gradient of the image

 By identifying edges, we can more easily detect objects based on their shape